Ditectrev/DP-203/README.md

 - [x] Azure Data Factory
 - [ ] Azure Synapse Analytics

 ### You have an Azure Synapse Analytics dedicated SQL Pool1.
-Pool1 contains a partitioned fact table named dbo.Sales and a staging table named stg.Sales that has the matching table and partition definitions.
-You need to overwrite the content of the first partition in dbo.Sales with the content of the same partition in stg.Sales.
+Pool1 contains a partitioned fact table named `dbo.Sales` and a staging table named `stg.Sales` that has the matching table and partition definitions.
+You need to overwrite the content of the first partition in `dbo.Sales` with the content of the same partition in `stg.Sales`.
 The solution must minimize load times.
 What should you do?

-- [x] Switch the first partition from dbo.Sales to stg.Sales.
+- [x] Switch the first partition from `dbo.Sales` to `stg.Sales`.
-- [ ] Switch the first partition from stg.Sales to dbo.
+- [ ] Switch the first partition from `stg.Sales` to dbo.
 Sales.
-- [ ] Update dbo.Sales from stg.Sales.
+- [ ] Update `dbo.Sales` from `stg.Sales`.
-- [ ] Insert the data from stg.Sales into dbo.Sales.
+- [ ] Insert the data from `stg.Sales` into `dbo.Sales`.

 ### ou plan to implement an Azure Data Lake Gen 2 storage account.
 You need to ensure that the data lake will remain available if a data center fails in the primary Azure region.
 The solution must minimize costs.
 Which type of replication should you use for the storage account?